 Address: 3040 Riverside Drive Suite 215 Columbus, Ohio 43221

-Franklin County LOSS exists to be an instillation of hope to those bereaved by suicide, empowering them so they can thrive.
-We support and equip survivors so they can integrate their loss into their lives, standing together as a connected community for suicide postvention.
-Franklin County LOSS provides suicide grief support in Columbus, Ohio.
+LOSS Community Services exists to be an instillation of hope to those bereaved by suicide, empowering them so they can thrive.
+LOSS envisions a connected community of suicide loss survivors experiencing a restoration of hope and standing together for suicide awareness.

 Survivor Companion Program – LOSS introduces survivors to other trained survivors who may be a little further along in their grief journey.

-Events – LOSS hosts and partners with other community organizers to host Remembrance events and the International Survivor Day.
+Events – LOSS hosts and partners with other community organizers to host Remembrance Events and International Survivor of Suicide Day.

 Address: 500 W Wilson Bridge Rd, Ste.
 245 Worthington, Ohio 43085

-LSS CHOICES for Victims of Domestic Violence is the only domestic violence safe haven shelter in Franklin County, offering 51 beds, a 24-hour crisis and information hotline, counseling services, support groups, and legal and community advocates for those impacted by domestic violence.
-LSS CHOICES for Victims of Domestic Violence is the only domestic violence safe haven shelter in Franklin County, offering 51 beds, a 24-hour crisis and information hotline, counseling services, support groups, and legal and community advocates for those impacted by domestic violence.
+LSS CHOICES for Victims of Domestic Violence is the only domestic violence safe haven shelter in Franklin County, offering 120 beds, a 24-hour crisis and information hotline, counseling services, support groups, and legal and community advocates for those impacted by domestic violence.

 Address: 1791 Alum Creek Drive Columbus, Ohio 43207